New startup investments aim to stem Canadian tech brain drain

 "The next generation of students coming out of school and coming out of graduate school around the world - we want them to lock on to an ecosystem here," Royal Bank of Canada Chief Executive Dave McKay told reporters at the NextAI launch.
 "I think Silicon Valley does a better job of providing that (ecosystem) right now."

-RBC, Magna International Inc, Bank of Nova Scotia and BDC Capital are the founding corporate partners investing in NextAI, which will provide up to C$200,000 to as many as 20 teams from Canada and abroad.
+RBC, Magna International Inc and Bank of Nova Scotia are among the corporate partners investing in NextAI, which will provide up to C$200,000 to as many as 20 teams from Canada and abroad.

 The teams will work on commercializing their artificial intelligence (AI) research in Toronto, with access to experts and training from schools and tech firms including the University of Toronto, the Massachusetts Institute of Technology, Harvard University, Alphabet Inc's Google, IBM and NVIDIA Corp.